HannaKarlson/tic-tac-toe/README.md

 ## Thanks to

-Björn that helped me debug the project
+Björn that helps me with ideas, debug and design of the project